somedeveloper00/DotsSample/README.md

 }
 ```

-Notice that the job class is *partial*, it's because the other part of it is going to be written in in source generation process.
+Notice that the job class is *partial*, it's because the other part of it is going to be written in source generation process.
 We write the query parameters we need as the `Execute` arguments, and the source gen will handle the query part for us.
 And as for the local fields, they serve as parameters for the job, which we're injecting from the system; Also notice that we can't use `SystemAPI.Time` in the job, so we're passing it as a parameter instead.
 And then finally, the `ScheduleParallel`, as it's name suggests, marks the job to be executed in parallel.
 > Don't forget to mark burst-compatible functions and types as [BurstCompile].
 The perfromance boost is worth it.